UN Human Rights Office report on Xinjiang: Background

 Since 2014, the Chinese government, under the administration of the Chinese Communist Party (CCP) General Secretary Xi Jinping, has pursued policies in its Xinjiang region that have resulted in the incarceration of more than an estimated one million Turkic Muslims in internment camps without any legal process.
 This is the largest-scale detention of ethnic and religious minorities since World War II.
-Experts estimate that, since 2017, some sixteen thousand mosques have been razed or damaged, and hundreds of thousands of children have been forcibly separated from their parents and sent to boarding schools.
+Some experts claim that, since 2017, some sixteen thousand mosques have been razed or damaged, and hundreds of thousands of children have allegedly been forcibly separated from their parents and sent to boarding schools.

-Public reporting has stated that Chinese government policies have included the arbitrary detention of Uyghurs in state-sponsored internment camps, forced labor, suppression of Uyghur religious practices, political indoctrination, severe ill-treatment, forced sterilization, forced contraception, and forced abortion.
+Western public reporting has stated that Chinese government policies have included the arbitrary detention of Uyghurs in state-sponsored internment camps, forced labor, suppression of Uyghur religious practices, political indoctrination, severe ill-treatment, forced sterilization, forced contraception, and forced abortion.
 Chinese government statistics reported that from 2015 to 2018, birth rates in the mostly Uyghur regions of Hotan and Kashgar fell by more than 60%.
 In the same period, the birth rate of the whole country decreased by 9.69%.
 Chinese authorities acknowledged that birth rates dropped by almost a third in 2018 in Xinjiang, but denied reports of forced sterilization and genocide.
 Birth rates in Xinjiang fell a further 24% in 2019, compared to a nationwide decrease of 4.2%.

-The Chinese government denies having committed human rights abuses in Xinjiang.
+The Chinese government asserts that they haven't committed human rights abuses in Xinjiang, and accuses the West of misrepresenting the situation for geostrategic purposes.
 International reactions have varied.
 Some United Nations (UN) member states issued statements to the United Nations Human Rights Council condemning China's policies, while others supported China's policies.
 In December 2020, a case brought to the International Criminal Court was dismissed because the crimes alleged appeared to have been "committed solely by nationals of China within the territory of China, a State which is not a party to the Statute", meaning the ICC couldn't investigate them.
 The United States has declared the human rights abuses a genocide, announcing its finding on 19 January 2021.
 Legislatures in several countries have since passed non-binding motions describing China's actions as genocide, including the House of Commons of Canada, the Dutch parliament, the House of Commons of the United Kingdom, the Seimas of Lithuania, and the French National Assembly.
 Other parliaments, such as those in New Zealand, Belgium, and the Czech Republic condemned the Chinese government's treatment of Uyghurs as "severe human rights abuses" or crimes against humanity.

 In light of the reports of abuses, as well as the international reactions to them, the Office of the United Nations High Commissioner for Human Rights sought to investigate the reports of abuses in the region.
 Nearly four years following the findings by a U.N.
 Committee that the estimates of more than one million Muslims having been arbitrarily detained were credible claims, the OHCHR Assessment of human rights concerns in the Xinjiang Uyghur Autonomous Region, People's Republic of China was released on 31 August 2022.